alig146/decortication/README.md

-# Decordication
+# Decortication

-A python module specific to my fatjet study.
+A python package specific to my fatjet study.